AOShei/AOShei/README.md

 ### Innovation Architect & Adjunct Professor
 **Bridging the gap between AI, Robotics, and Scalable Engineering.**

 I specialize in building intelligent systems that interact with the physical world.
-My work spans from high-performance backend libraries in Go to autonomous robotics systems using ROS 2.
+My work spans from high-performance backend libraries in Python and Go to autonomous robotics systems using ROS 2.

 ---